Platform and Technology Capabilities

 Although chatbots can hold conversations just as fluently as humans, never let customers assume they are speaking to a human and not a bot.
 Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, its best if you admit who you are, rather than trying to be someone you’re not.

-Every customer appreciates his/her privacy; therefore, never let the chatbot get too intrusive.
+Every customer appreciates his/her privacy, therefore, never let the chatbot get too intrusive.
 Allow it to communicate only when asked to.
-Also, since customers might share a lot of personal and private information with the chatbot, safeguard and protect that information and value their privacy under all circumstances.
+Also, since customers might share a lot of personal and private information with the chatbot, safeguard and protect that data and value their privacy under all circumstances.

 Since chatbots are expected to have answers to all possible customer inquiries, make sure yours is equipped and trained appropriately.
 Deeply integrating AI into your chatbot can enable it to locate and provide accurate information to customers.
 If your chatbot is in the middle of performing a task and there is a modification, the customer can be informed for complete transparency.